 This topic summary covers Knowledge Organiser: File Handling within File Handling for GCSE Computer Science.
-Revise File Handling in Programming for GCSE Computer Science with 15 exam-style questions and 10 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+Revise File Handling in 3.2 Programming for GCSE Computer Science with 15 exam-style questions and 10 flashcards.
+This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
 It is section 7 of 7 in this topic.
 Use this topic summary to connect the idea to the wider topic before moving on to questions and flashcards.

 Knowledge Organiser: File Handling